XLin0mu/SimpleCircuit.jl/README.md

 runcircuit(wheatstone, net_in, net_out)
 ```

-If not for simulaiton, just for schematic
+If not for simulation, just for schematic

 ```julia
 wheatstone_nosim = @circuit begin